billmclean/GaussQuadrature.jl/README.md

 using the Golub-Welsch algorithm.

 Handles the classical Legendre, Chebyshev, Jacobi, Laguerre and Hermite weights, as well as a logarithmic weight function.
-In general, the Gauss rule is available for any custom weight function such that the coefficients are known for the three-term recurrence relation satisfied by the associated orthogonal polynomials, or such that appropriate modified moments are known.
+In fact, the Gauss rule is available for any custom weight function such that the coefficients are known for the three-term recurrence relation satisfied by the associated orthogonal polynomials.
+The modified Chebyshev algorithm is provided to determine these coefficients from the modified moments of the weigth function.

-The Lobatto and Radau variants of all these rules are also provided by appropriate choice of the `endpt` argument.
+The Lobatto and Radau variants of all these rules are also provided by appropriate choice of the `endpt` argument: `neither`, `both`, `left` or `right`.

 For example, to obtain a plain 5-point Gauss-Legendre rule with weight function `w(x)=1` on the interval `-1 < x < -1` do